FluentLenium/FluentLenium/README.md

      Default value: ```null```.

+   - **configurationDefaults**

+    Set this to a class implementing ```ConfigurationProperties``` to provide the default values of the configuration properties.

+    Default value: ```org.fluentlenium.configuration.ConfigurationDefaults```.

+  - **configurationFactory**

+     Set this to a class implementing ```ConfigurationFactory``` to customize the ways properties are read.
+     This allow to configure properties from sources that are not supported by default FluentLenium.

+     Default value: ```org.fluentlenium.configuration.DefaultConfigurationFactory```.

  Keep in mind that when those properties are defined through System Properties or Environment Variables, they need to be prefixed with ```fluentlenium.``` (ie. ```fluentlenium.webDriver=chrome```).